When I travel, I always look for hidden gems that prove to be amazing destinations.

 Forget about Oahu and Maui if you’re looking for amazing.

 Forget about Kona and Hilo on the Big Island, too.

 Instead, head straight for the Kohala coast for the best beaches, snorkeling, and diving on the islands.

-Crowds are smaller, the sun always shines, and you can see five mountains from there, as well as numerous pods of humpback whales in the winter.
+Crowds are smaller, the sun always shines, and you can see five mountains from there and numerous pods of humpback whales in the winter.

 Lamar Valley, Yellowstone National Park, Wyoming

-After you’ve seen Old Faithful with hundreds or thousands of your closest friends, head on over to the Lamar Valley to get away.
+After seeing Old Faithful with hundreds or thousands of your closest friends, head over to the Lamar Valley to get away.

 There you’ll find panoramic vistas of the Wild West as it once was.